VenueDriver/aws-app-logger/README.md

 ## Familiar logger interface

-You might have a lot of Ruby code that's already full of log statements that use the standard Logger class, like this:
+If you're using Ruby with AWS and you followed the [recommended logging setup](https://docs.aws.amazon.com/lambda/latest/dg/ruby-logging.html) using the standard [Logger](https://github.com/ruby/logger) Ruby tem, then you might have a lot of code that's already full of log statements like this:

     $logger.info  "Starting to process order: #{@order.id}"
     $logger.debug "Order: #{@order.inspect}"
     ...
     $logger.info  "Order final: #{@order.id}"

-If you're using AWS Lambda to run your code, then you'll be able to see your logs and search then in AWS CloudWatch:
+Your old code will still work if you add this gem.
+You'll still be able to see your logs and search then in AWS CloudWatch:

     2022-10-12T16:20:45.891-05:00 DEBUG: Starting to process order: 1234 2022-10-12T16:20:45.891-05:00 DEBUG: Order: {:id=>"1234", :total=>"4592", :subtotal=>"..." ... }